Safety Harness Inspection Checklists

 Occupational health and safety regulators around the world, such as the US Occupational Safety and Health Administration (OSHA), the UK Health and Safety Executive (HSE), and Safe Work Australia, require regular inspection and proper maintenance or storage of fall protection equipment.
 For this reason, having a safety harness inspection checklist and other fall protection checklists have become essential.

-Regular inspections of safety harnesses can also help extend their lifespan, saving money in the long run.
-Inspections can detect wear and tear, corrosion, and other issues that, if left unattended, would lead to premature harness failure.
+Regular inspections of safety harnesses ensure the integrity of safety harnesses and reduce the risk of falling.
+It can also help extend their lifespan, saving money in the long run.
+Harness inspections can detect wear and tear, corrosion, and other issues that, if left unattended, would lead to premature harness failure.
 By catching these problems early, you can ensure that your harnesses remain effective for an extended period.

 Laws and Standards for Proper Use and Inspection Practices